International-Soil-Radiocarbon-Database/ISRaD/_pages/contribute.md

 ## Ways to Contribute

-1. Add data
+1. Add data (see below)
-1. Contribute code and example scripts
+1. Contribute code and example scripts.
+Visit our [Github development page](https://github.com/International-Soil-Radiocarbon-Database/ISRaD)
-1. Report problems and ideas for improvement
+1. [Post an issue](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues) to report problems or ideas for improvement

 ## Key Links